webxos/macroslow/QUANTUM/WEBXOS/readme.md

 ```

 ### **Step 3: Configure MCP API Endpoints**
-Edit `chimera-sdk/config/maml_schema.yaml` for your setup:
+Insert your own API info for your setup:

 ```yaml
 mcp: